-14. The GMS1 notifies the affiliated MCPTT group members of the constituent MCPTT groups of GMS1, possibly with an indication of lower security level.
+14. The group management server 1 notifies the affiliated MCPTT group members of the constituent MCPTT groups of the group management server 1, possibly with an indication of lower security level.

-15. The GMS1 provides a group regroup confirmation response to the group management client of the authorized MCPTT user/UE (e.g. dispatcher).
+15. The group management server 1 provides a group regroup confirmation response to the group management client of the authorized MCPTT user (e.g. dispatcher).

-NOTE: The group management servers do not communicate directly, and can route through other network entities such as interworking gateways or SIP cores, which have not been depicted for clarity.

-10.6.3.3 Temporary group tear down involving multiple group host servers
+10.4.4.3 Temporary group tear down involving multiple group host servers

-The information flow in figure 10.6.3.3-1 below illustrates the tearing down procedure of temporary group created through the group regroup when the specific task has been completed or the busier period occurs.
+Figure 10.4.4.3-1 below illustrates the tearing down procedure of temporary group created through the group regroup.
+The procedure can be used when, e.g., the specific task for which the temporary group was created has been completed or a busier period occurs.
 For simplicity, only the teardown case for a temporary group with two MCPTT groups is represented.
 The procedure is applicable for more than two groups combined in this temporary group.

 Pre-conditions: